-1. Percentage of services submitted with modifier 25

-2. Average number of visits per beneficiary

-3. Average allowed charges per beneficiary
+1. Percentage of services submitted with modifier 25 2.
+Average number of visits (distinct Dates of Service), per beneficiary 3.
+Average allowed charges, per beneficiary

 The CBR analysis focuses on providers that performed critical care services, excluding providers with an emergency medicine specialty.
 Statistics were calculated for each provider, all providers in the state, and all providers in the nation.
 The state and national peer groups are defined as follows: